SRJPE/JPE-datasets/scripts/adult-holding-redd-and-carcass-surveys/battle/battle_creek_redd_qc.md

 -   65.7 % of values in the `flow_meter_time` column are NA.
 -   91 % of values in the `flow_meter_time_80` column are NA.
--   There are a lot of 0 values.
-Could these be NA?

 ## Explore Categorical variables: